-8.2 Shared Mobility
+8.2 Mobility Hubs Description

-This strategy combines microtransit, car share, bike share, and micromobility.
-Each of these modes have a car-free or car-light common-user type that expands upon existing transit services.
+Mobility hubs are locations where there are a range of transportation options that connect and interact with each other.
+A mobility hub includes a cluster of modes - public transit, active transportation and shared vehicles.
+This strategy combines microtransit, car share, bike share, and micromobility, and establishes existing and potential locations of these services as mobility hubs.
+Each of these mobility services have a car-free or car-light common-user type that expands upon existing transit services and provide additional mobility options at the mobility hub locations.

 - Car share service allows for the temporary use of a vehicle.
 This is available in three varieties in the SCAG region: traditional roundtrip, one-way, & peer-to-peer car share. - Docked & dock-less bike sharing programs allow temporary & short-term bicycle rentals & increase share of bicycle trips.
-Policy development to support shared micromobility such as e-scooters for short trips & first/last mile connections. - Microtransit provides on-demand rideshare service, offering trips including first/last mile connections to transit services and on-demand solution in areas underserved by fixed route bus services.
+Policy development to support shared micromobility, such as escooters for short trips & first/last mile connections. - Microtransit provides on-demand rideshare service, offering trips including first/last mile connections to transit services and on-demand solution in areas underserved by fixed-route bus services.
 The service is usually for short local trips and uses small vehicles (some electric).

-SCAG's role is to develop studies to identify best practices for local agencies and provide guidance to jurisdictions on how to regulate private shared mobility providers, if necessary.
-SCAG will also offer technical assistance and provide projects funding through initiatives like the Future Communities Pilot Program.
+SCAG's role is to develop studies to identify best practices for local agencies and provide guidance to jurisdictions on how to identify and regulate shared mobility services in mobility hub locations.
+SCAG will also offer technical assistance and provide projects funding through Connect SoCal's innovative funding strategies.

-The strategy provides shared mobility options that supports car-free or car-light lifestyles to replace/reduce SOV polluting trips and decrease VMT/GHG.
+The strategy supports car-free or car-light lifestyles to replace/reduce SOV polluting trips and decrease VMT/GHG.
 This strategy reduces GHG emissions by:

-- Supporting car free and car-lite households (people with limited access to cars can utilize shared vehicles) - Reducing personally owned vehicles - Providing first/last mile trips to transit hubs and other mobility services - Utilizing electric vehicles and mobility devices
+- Supporting car free and car-lite households (people with limited access to cars can utilize shared mobility services) - Reducing personally owned vehicles - Providing first/last mile trips to transit hubs and other mobility services - Utilizing electric vehicles and mobility devices